ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ![alt text](illustration/ska_sdc3_pipeline.png?raw=true)

 ## OSKAR Simulation
-The first step is to remove the point sources by performing a mock observation of SKA1-Low using `OSKAR` ([Dulwich et al. 2009](https://pos.sissa.it/132/031/pdf)) using the same settings as the SKA SDC3.
+We start the foreground mitigation with the removal of bright point sources in the SDC3 images.
+The desourcing is accomplished by performing a mock observation of SKA1-Low with `OSKAR` ([Dulwich et al. 2009](https://pos.sissa.it/132/031/pdf)) using the same settings as the SKA SDC3.
 The `OSKAR` simulator is available from [this website](https://github.com/OxfordSKA/OSKAR) and the SKA End-to-End simulation pipeline can be found [here](https://github.com/ycliu23/SKA_Power_Spectrum_and_EoR_Window), which is based on [this version](https://github.com/oharao/SKA_Power_Spectrum_and_EoR_Window) with a modified sky model.
-The full sky is composed of an outer sky that covers the $\mathrm{2\pi}$ steradians above the horizon and an inner sky model defined within the first null of the station beam pattern at 106 MHz.
-The point source model we used is the composite GLEAM and LoBES source catalogue provided by the SKAO and can be found [here](https://drive.google.com/file/d/14nfYmwlyqL7NzMqWtMxYfaFBccrjxKll/view?usp=drive_link).
+The full sky is composed of an outer sky that covers the $\mathrm{2\pi}$ steradians above the horizon and an inner sky model defined within the first null of the station beam pattern (~11.4 &deg;) at 106 MHz.
+The point source model, the composite GLEAM and LoBES source catalogue, is kindly provided by the SKA Observatory in the SDC3 and can be found [here](https://drive.google.com/file/d/14nfYmwlyqL7NzMqWtMxYfaFBccrjxKll/view?usp=drive_link).
 The mock observation covers 4 hours to track the point sources in the catalogue and consists of 1440 time steps, each integrating over 10 seconds.
 The simulation also spans the same frequency range as in the SDC3 from 106 MHz to 196 MHz, with intervals of 0.1 MHz.

 The settings that are passed to `OSKAR`:
 ```